archlab-sciencetokyo/RVComp-doc/src/arch/bootrom.md

 ## Software Configuration

-Boot ROM software is stored in the `rvcom/bootrom/src/` directory:
+Bootrom software is stored in the `rvcom/bootrom/src/` directory:

 ### bootrom.S
 Executes startup routine and calls the first-stage bootloader.